The Facts About “Pope John Paul I” – Albino Luciani

 On August 26, 1978, the Modernist Sect elected Bp.
 Albino Luciani to the “papal office”, and he took the name John Paul I, in honor of John XXIII and Paul VI.
 He was the first papal claimant in history to take a double name.
 (At the time, people joked that his successor would take the name Ringo George — a reference to the rock band The Beatles, whose members consisted of John Lennon, Paul McCartney, Ringo Starr, and George Harrison.)

 In the Novus Ordo Church Luciani is, of course, in line for being declared a “saint”, just like all other deceased false Popes who aren’t canonized yet.
 Many semi-traditionalists seem to have a soft spot for “Pope” Luciani, and perhaps this has to do with the fact that he died unexpectedly a mere 33 days after his election, on September 28 of the same year.
-Although circumstances suggest that he was in fact murdered after attempting to expose and root out Freemasons from the Vatican and clean up the Vatican Bank, this tragic reality cannot blind us to the fact that, at the end of the day, even though he may not have had any sympathy for the Masons, Albino Luciani was still a Modernist who participated in the destruction of Catholicism and publicly adhered to the errors of Vatican II and Paul VI.
+Although circumstances suggest he was in fact murdered (and as of July 2019, a former mobster has confessed to being a part of his murder plot, accusing “Abp.”
+Paul Marcinkus of being the actual murderer) after attempting to expose and root out Freemasons from the Vatican and clean up the Vatican Bank, this tragic reality cannot blind us to the fact that, at the end of the day, even though he may not have had any sympathy for the Masons, Albino Luciani was still a Modernist who participated in the destruction of Catholicism and publicly adhered to the errors of Vatican II and Paul VI.
 In fact, in some ways Francis’ “humble Pope” gig was already anticipated by John Paul I.